Acute cholecystitis with incidental hepatic hemangioma

 MICROSCOPIC DESCRIPTION: There are a few Rokitansky Aschoff sinuses in the gallbladder wall.
 The mucosa is autolysed.
 The intact epithelium shows no dysplasia.
 There is a light transmural chronic cell infiltrate and fibrous tissue is increased.
 There is no evidence of malignancy.

 DIAGNOSIS: Gallbladder: Cholelithiasis and mild chronic cholecystitis.

 Classic ultrasound findings of acute cholecystitis with cholelithiasis, gallbladder wall thickening and pericholecystic fluid.
-Key to this case is also recognising the incidental liver findings, with haemangiomas the most likely diagnosis.
+Key to this case is also recognizing the incidental liver findings, with hemangiomas the most likely diagnosis.